krb5/krb5/doc/rst_source/krb_admins/admin_commands/kprop.rst

               *KPROP_DEFAULT_FILE* (normally /usr/local/var/krb5kdc/slave_datatrans).

        **-P** *port*
-              Specifies the port to use to contact the kpropd server on the remote host.
+              Specifies the port to use to contact the :ref:`kpropd` server on the remote host.

        **-d**
               Prints debugging information.